gbbaus17/f5-lab/bigiq-cm-dcd/README.md

-1. To get a BIG-IQ trial license, go to [F5 Cloud Edition Trial](https://f5.com/products/trials/product-trials).
+1. Have 2 x BYOL Eval licences avaliable from your local SE, or you can get some through a BIG-IQ trial license, go to [F5 Cloud Edition Trial](https://f5.com/products/trials/product-trials).

 2. Subscribe and accept the Terms and Conditions :